Facebook reportedly fires employee accused of stalking women using company resources

 Facebook has reportedly fired a security engineer accused of using company resources to stalk women online, reported NBC on Tuesday.

 The accusations against the unnamed employee were lodged Sunday by Jackie Stokes, the founder of Spyglass Security.
-Stokes reported the issue to Facebook, which said it was investigating the issue.
-The company confirmed to NBC and to Motherboard that it had fired the employee in question.
+Stokes reported the issue to Facebook, which said it was investigating the claim.
+Facebook confirmed to NBC and to Motherboard that it has fired the employee in question.

 "I've been made aware that a security engineer currently employed at Facebook is likely using privileged access to stalk women online," Stokes tweeted Sunday.
 "I have Tinder logs.
 What should I do with this information?"